 But there are other less touristy spots too, such as the beach at Agios Sostis.
 There was hardly a cloud in the sky as we approached this beach with beautiful church.

-Alternative Mykonos activities
+Mykonos off season: activities

 I was taken by my host and guide for the weekend – Stacey Harris-Papaioannou, to meet the family run business of Mykonos Kayak.
 Sitting under the shade of the pine trees in husband and wife team and owner’s Kostas and Jo, I discovered more about this exciting venture.